AdobeDocs/audience-manager.en/help/using/reference/signal-trait-segment.md

 ---
 description: Learn about the components of a segment and the expressions used to set audience qualification criteria.
 Also find information about how data is transmitted.
 landing-page-description: Learn about the components of a segment and the expressions used to set audience qualification criteria.
 Also find information about how data is transmitted.
+short-description: Learn about the components of a segment and the expressions used to set audience qualification criteria.
+Also find information about how data is transmitted.
 seo-title: Signals, Traits, and Segments
 solution: Audience Manager
 title: Signals, Traits, and Segments